| ctomeegmiu13.jpg

 CT has been studied with respect to personality

-and Ward (197U) found that scores on the WGCTA were independent of scores
+characteristics to a limited extent.
+Simon and Ward (197U) found that scores on the WGCTA were independent of scores

 of extroversion versus introversion on Eysenck's Personality Inventory (EPI).